2018 Call for Proposals for Region 6 Conference

 - Roundtable discussions are slightly more informal than other presentations.
 They are usually limited to short, general commentaries that will stimulate exchange between the audience and the moderators.
 Issues and ideas related to the field of advising will be broadly stated.
 Feedback and discourse is expected from those attending the session.
 It is a medium to introduce ideas, explore thoughts and search for answers to problems.

 - Panel discussions are designed to explain or involve various presenters from different institutions looking at the same topic from various angles.
 They do not include several presenters from one institution speaking on the same topic.
 If that if your presentation, it will not be considered a panel and should be proposed as a paper or topic presentation.

 - Poster sessions provide an informal opportunity to network and solicit feedback and ideas from all conference participants, The Poster Session is especially useful for new advisors who want to "get their feet wet" presenting at a conference of if you have a new and innovative program to share with your colleagues.
 You will bring your completed poster to the conference and we will provide space to exhibit your poster.

 All concurrent sessions will be approximately 60 minutes long.
 Although the program committee will make every effort to honor your requested format option, the committee may recommend an alternate format in order to accept as many proposals as possible.
 Presenters will be notified via e-mail.

-Due to budgetary considerations, the conference is unable to offer complimentary registration or lodging for paper presenters.
+- Due to budgetary considerations, the conference is unable to offer complimentary registration or lodging for presenters.